 A Simple Stochastic Model for Conceptualizing Organizational Change Initiatives

-Lorne Whitehead, University of British Columbia; Scott Simkins, North Carolina A & T State University
+Lorne Whitehead, UBC; Scott Simkins, North Carolina A & T State University

 Complex systems cannot be modeled exactly.
 However, simple approximate mathematical models can illustrate important factors, provide memorable terminology, offer plausible and memorable insights, and suggest new ...

 Assessing the Diffusion of Guided-Inquiry Physical Chemistry Laboratory Experiments Through Faculty Workshops